Serena Williams gets support from top tennis organizations after argument with umpire at US Open

 Simon also called for coaching to be allowed across the sport, which is what umpire Carlos Ramos accused Williams of illegally receiving during the second set of the match.

-Williams also received the support of USTA president Katrina Adams.
+Williams also received the support of USTA president, Katrina Adams.

 Adams claimed in an interview with ESPN that there are “double standards” of how certain umpires treat men and women players.